Living With Tick-Borne Infections in WA State

 Welcome!

-Kim opened up to me about her experiences with support groups and even professional therapists.
+Kim opened up to me about her past experiences with support groups and even professional therapists.
 They all lacked elements of safety for her, a Black woman.

-If you don’t feel safe, you can not share what’s going on.
-As she was explaining her difficulties, other people chimed in with like experiences.
-Those groups didn’t even think about Indigenous Peoples nor Brown People.
+In this small group, as Kim was explaining her difficulties, other people chimed in with like experiences.
+Those groups also made no space for Indigenous nor Brown people.

-I felt so moved by Kim’s honesty and everyone’s bravery.
-So I proposed an idea: “Would we like to try a peer-led support group?
+“Would we like to try a peer-led support group?
 We say where we want to go, and we set the pace.”

 I made a promise to Kim that, first and foremost, ATF will be a safe space for Black women to participate.
+Everyone is welcome, but please be respectful of our mission statement.

 If you are a person living with disabilities, a caregiver, or a family member of a person with disabilities, we welcome you.
+(Note, we do not ask for paperwork here.
+We don’t care if the government thinks you’re “disabled.”)

 If you are curious to learn more about fighting ableism, we welcome you.